yuchdev/Articles/articles/parenting/Ten-advices-part-01.md

 you need to see a doctor and open it with a simple needle.
 The whole procedure does not bear any significant risk for a baby.

 Advice 4.
 Do not compare.<br>
 Don't compare your baby to adults or other babies.
-All babies are different, and babies are quite different than adults.
+All babies are different, and babies in general are quite different than adults.
 Don't rely on the opinion of your relatives, unless they are healthcare or baby care professionals.
 Otherwise, politely ask them to avoid comments.
 Many things you considered bad because of superstitions and misinformation, is actually harmless or good,